 Dehydration can be an uncomfortable nuisance, yet, if left unattended, can turn into a serious medical issue.
-This is mostly due to the fact that our bodies run off of water given that we’re made of 60 to 70 percent water.
+This is mostly because our bodies run off of water given that we’re made of 60 to 70 percent water.

-This little fact definitely puts the necessity for adequate water intake into a bit more perspective.
+This little fact puts the necessity for adequate water intake into a bit more perspective.

 Along with quenching our thirst, water also keeps a majority of our crucial systems running smoothly, removes waste from our blood, keeps blood vessels open so that “important nutrients can travel freely to our kidneys,” regulates body temperature, helps your brain function, aids digestion, and boosts our immune system.